FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 1. Install the `@flowfuse/nr-tools-plugin` into your Node-RED instance from the Palette Manager, which will help create the snapshots from the Node-RED instance.
 2. Once installed, open the FlowFuse tools tab in the sidebar.
 3. Connect to your FlowFuse account by clicking the "Connect to FlowFuse" button.
-4. A browser popup will appear asking you to log in to your FlowFuse account (if not already logged in).
+4. A browser popup will appear asking you to log in to your FlowFuse account.
 Grant permission by clicking "Allow."
 5. After authorization, you’ll see options to select the team and associated instances in the FlowFuse tools tab.
 6. Select the Team and Node-RED instance you want to migrate to or going to use to take snapshots for your device.
 7. Click the "+ Snapshot" button to create a snapshot.
 A popup will appear asking for a name, and description.
 Enter the details and click "Create."
 8. Once the snapshot is created, it will be listed in the sidebar.
 9. To confirm, go to the FlowFuse platform, navigate to the FlowFuse instance, and switch to the "Snapshots" tab.
 The snapshot you created should be listed there.

-### Backing Up System-level Environment Variables
+#### Backing Up System-level Environment Variables

 While the snapshot captures flows, credentials, and environment variables at the flow and global level, it does not capture **process environment variables**—those set in the Node-RED `settings.json` file.